This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Blood tests may be done to give information about your overall health.

 - A CT or MRI scan may be taken of your head.
-You may be given a dye before the pictures are taken to help caregivers see your inner ear better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+You may be given a dye before the pictures are taken to help healthcare providers see your inner ear better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

 - Electronystagmography (ENG) is done to test for problems you may have with balance or dizziness.
 Sticky pads with wires are placed on the skin around your eyes.
 The wires are connected to a machine that records information during your ENG.
 Warm and cool air or water is put into your ears while your eye movements are recorded.